ymherklotz/vericert/README.md

 Vericert is already pre-built in the VM under the `~/vericert-pldi2024` directory.
 The following step therefore *can be skipped*.
-However, if one wants to rebuild Vericert from scratch, then it should take around 15 mins to rebuild Vericert.
+However, if one wants to rebuild Vericert from scratch, then it should take around 15 mins.

 To rebuild Vericert from scratch, one can clean the git repository completely and restart the build: